TsvetomirMotsarkanov/restaurant-booking/README.md

 # Restaurant Booking

 Welcome to the `restaurant-booking` project!
-This application is designed to simplify the process of booking tables at your favorite restaurants, providing an easy-to-use interface for both customers and restaurant owners.
+This application is designed to simplify the process of booking tables at your favorite restaurants, providing an easy-to-use interface for customers.

 ## Prerequisites